MarcusRei/Tic-Tac-Toe/README.md

 This was an assignment for the course Javascript fördjupning as part of my education (Frontend developer) at Medieinstitutet.

 ## Setup
-We were given an empty Vue/vite template and asked to create a Tic-tac-toe game.
+We were given an empty Vue/vite template and asked to create a Tic-tac-toe game in one week.

 ## Criterias for the grades